Junk Food Flip

 Junk Food Flip is an American cooking-themed television series that aired on Cooking Channel.
-The series was presented by chef Bobby Deen as well as chef Nikki Dinki, who was a contestant on the ninth season of the Food Network series Food Network Star.
-The series featured the chefs visiting restaurants to eat high-calorie guilty pleasure foods and later challenging the restaurant owners with similar, lower-calorie versions of the foods.
+The series is presented by chef Bobby Deen as well as chef Nikki Dinki, who was a contestant on the ninth season of the Food Network series Food Network Star.
+The series features the chefs visiting restaurants to eat high-calorie guilty pleasure foods and later challenging the restaurant owners with similar, lower-calorie versions of the foods.

 The pilot episode aired on August 27, 2014.
 Deen did not appear in the pilot, but he was added when it was picked up as a series, which officially premiered on June 2, 2015.
 The second season of the series premiered on January 19, 2016 and concluded on February 23, 2016.